Flies & Dead Rats

 The life cycle of the blow fly typically consists of four stages: egg, larva, pupa, and adult.

-1. Egg Stage: Female blow flies lay their eggs near sources of food, such as carrion or other decaying organic matter.
+1. Egg Stage: Female blowflies lay their eggs near sources of food, such as carrion or other decaying organic matter.
 The eggs are usually laid in clusters and are white or yellow in colour.
 They hatch into larvae within 24 to 48 hours.

 2. Larval Stage: The larvae, commonly referred to as maggots, feed on the decaying organic matter.
 They grow rapidly and moult several times during this stage.
 The larvae are usually creamy white in colour and have a cylindrical shape.
 This stage typically lasts for several days.